 Kangaroo Petting Zoo

-We are thrilled to welcome the newest members of the Cobb's Bennett's Wallabies mob - 8 baby joeys - Casper, Wendy, Thelma, Louise, Snowflake, Peanut, Jellybean and Thumper!
+We are thrilled to welcome the newest members of the Cobb's Bennett's Wallabies mob - 7 baby joeys - Wendy, Thelma, Louise, Snowflake, Peanut, Jellybean and Thumper and an adorable 3 year old rescue from Idaho, Odie!
 Come hold the baby joeys and hand feed and pet the adults!